vincentarelbundock/lockbox/README.md

 ### Use-case 2: Storing secrets in a `lockbox` and exporting them as environment variables

-Several packages and application require users to export secrets as environment variables for easy access. *We do not want to store these secrets in plain text files.* Instead, we can store them in an encrypted YAML file, and use a helper function to decrypt the file and export environment variables.
+Several packages and applications require users to export secrets as environment variables for easy access.
+For example, you may need to store a security key to access the API of an LLM provider; the location of your private database; or credentials to access AWS services.

+Generally speaking, we do *not* want to store those secrets in plain text files.
+Instead, we can store them in an encrypted YAML file, and use a helper function to decrypt the file and export environment variables.
-For example, you need to store a security to access an API, the location of your private database, and some credentials to access AWS services.

 First, we define a named list with the values that we wish to store securely.
 Then, we call `sops_encrypt()` to encrypt those secrets into our lockbox file.
 Again, we use the public key for encryption.

 ``` r
 secrets <- list(